wittmannaaron/flare_proxy/README.md

 - Coordinates between LLM client and retrievers
 - Handles response generation with additional context

-Note: The current implementation uses OpenAI's text-embedding-3-large model for generating embeddings, which are then used by ChromaDB for vector similarity search.
+Note: The implementation uses a configurable embedding model (defaulting to OpenAI's text-embedding-3-large) for generating embeddings, which are then used by ChromaDB for vector similarity search.
 For future implementations with other databases (e.g., SQLite), this embedding generation functionality can be reused.

 Key interfaces:
 ```python